All Mathcamp programs and reunions are currently online: Learn more.

 Are international students eligible for financial aid?

 Yes!
 Just like students from the U.S. and Canada, all international students are eligible for financial aid, and we even provide full tuition scholarships with travel assistance for those families who are unable to afford transportation to and from the program.
 Please do not let financial circumstances deter you from applying!

 Does admission depend on being able to pay tuition?

-As of 2018, admission to Mathcamp is irrespective of need for absolutely everybody, including international students.
+Admission to Mathcamp is irrespective of need for absolutely everybody, including international students.
 At the time of evaluating your application for admission, we won't even know whether or not you have applied for financial aid: it is not a factor in admissions decisions.
 Note that the standard formulas for estimating scholarship for US and Canadian students do not apply for other countries (as the cost of living varies widely), so we review each admitted student's financial aid application individually and create a customized award (partial or full, and including a travel grant if need be).
 When we admit a student to Mathcamp, we commit to meeting their demonstrated financial need.